 Smart retailers know their customers.
-Traditionally that knowledge was gained through personal interactions.
-If a shopper made several purchases over the years, the store owner learned her style and color preferences and the prices she could afford.
+Traditionally, that knowledge was gained through personal interactions.
+If a shopper made several purchases over the years, the store owner learned her style, color preferences, and the prices she could afford.
 Maybe he recorded this information in a notebook or file, along with her phone number, in case he wanted to call her with an offer she might like.

 The survey of 15,500 adults found that “65 percent of global consumers reported that they browse online several times a week, and 47 percent of them indicated that it would be ‘awesome’ to receive real-time offers based on what they’ve been browsing.”

 Once they purchase, Oracle Retail reported, “There seems to be an expectation among consumers that retailers should know the full history of their purchase, whether they visit the brand online, in-store or both.
 Shoppers are agitated when having to explain returns, discounts, special offers they might have utilized; they expect instantaneous, 360-degree knowledge of what they’ve bought and what promotions they’ve used when pursuing a return.”

 While retailers should meet those expectations, they also must negotiate a tension that Oracle Retail described as “new possibilities that delight and disquiet retail consumers.”

 Fatigue around sharing personal data has set in, prompting retailers to reassess brand transparency to offer a more anonymous shopping experience.– Oracle Retail

 What disquiets them are concerns about data security and online privacy.

 Security is high on everyone’s list of worries, thanks to countless breaches by online hackers trying to steal credit card data and other sensitive information.
 One by one, U.S. states have enacted laws that require businesses to notify customers if their personal information has been compromised in any way.
 But such legislation, although needed, also alerts consumers to the fact that businesses do hold personal information about them – and many people aren’t happy about that.